 What About Grandma's Chicken Soup?

 It’s a must for cold-like symptoms.
-One study found that it really can ease flu symptoms in your chest and head.
+One lab study suggested that chicken soup has properties that can ease flu symptoms in your chest and head.

 A well-nourished immune system is better able to fight infections.
 Once you recover from flu, fill your diet with a variety of food, colorful fruits and vegetables, and legumes.
 These are high in phytochemicals -- natural compounds in food can boost your health.